 20 is Plenty

-Twenty is Plenty.
 Lower speeds on roads where people live, walk and shop benefit everyone, particularly the old and young.
 People also feel less intimidated about cycling, and our car journey times are barely affected.
 The encouragement this gives people to choose active travel has enormous consequences for improved health, well being and air quality for everyone in Bristol.
+20mph limits were one of our founding campaign objectives in 1991.
+We celebrate that this has largely been achieved, and is now a foundation for the next step of Liveable Neighbourhoods for Bristol.

 We strongly support the city-wide 20mph areas and want these extended to every residential street in the Greater Bristol.
 We support a ‘Total Twenty’ approach where higher speeds limits are an exception, and only where there is protected Space for Cycling.
 There is an excellent website with all the evidence at Bristol’s Better at 20.